Hudson County, New Jersey: Boundaries

 While a majority of the voters approved the merger, only Jersey City, Hudson and Bergen could be consolidated since they were the only contiguous approving towns.
 Both the Town of Union and Union Township could not be included due to the dissenting vote of West Hoboken which lay between them and Hudson City.
 On March 17, 1870, Jersey City, Hudson City, and Bergen merged into Jersey City.
 Only three years later the present outline of Jersey City was completed when Greenville agreed to merge into the Greater Jersey City.

+On July 5, 1898, the residents of Union Township passed a referendum to incorporate as the town of West New York, which became effective on July 8, 1898.
+With the creation of West New York, Union Township was dissolved.

-Union City was incorporated as a city by an act of the New Jersey Legislature on January 1, 1925, replacing both Union Hill and West Hoboken Township.
+On January 1, 1925, Union City was incorporated as a city by an act of the New Jersey Legislature, replacing both Union Hill and West Hoboken Township.